A Collimation System Baseline Design for the Electron Storage Ring at the Electron-Ion Collider: Multi-Turn Particle Tracking

 \item Touschek scattering: based on M\o{}ller's non-relativistic differential cross-section~\cite{Moeller1932}, combined with Bruck's formula~\cite{Bruck1974} for calculating the local loss rate. \end{itemize} The scattering weights normalization procedure includes computing absolute loss rates by scaling each macro-particle to the local beam-gas and Touschek scattering probabilities.
 All loss rates quoted in this work correspond to the total stored beam.

 All primary electrons and any secondary particles produced in the collimators with kinetic energy above \SI{10}{\%} of the nominal ESR beam energy are tracked for the purposes of the loss-pattern and lifetime study.
 This threshold was chosen as a conservative upper bound, since particles with relative energy deviations exceeding approximately $10 \times \Delta p/p \approx \SI{1}{\%}$ are already outside the momentum acceptance of the ring, as discussed later in Section~\ref{sec:MachineAcceptance}, and tracking particles with substantially larger energy deviations would not be meaningful for the objectives of this study while significantly increasing computational cost.
 Lower-energy shower particles, which are not relevant for the beam loss statistics presented here, will be included in future dedicated radiation and heat load simulations.
-The tracking continues until particles are intercepted by the machine aperture, absorbed in a collimator, or complete 200 turns.
+The tracking continues until particles are intercepted by the machine aperture, absorbed in a collimator, or complete 200~turns.
 Synchrotron radiation damping and excitation, as well as RF (de)acceleration, are included throughout the tracking.
 We verified that extending the tracking to a larger number of turns does not alter the loss distribution or lifetime estimates within statistical uncertainty, and the loss rates after 200~turns drop by 3-4 orders of magnitude as shown in Section~\ref{sec:BeamLossLifetimeEstimates}.
+This conclusion is specific to the present simulation setup, which assumes ideal optics conditions and includes only Touschek and beam–gas scattering processes, without magnetic errors, beam–beam effects, or other additional loss mechanisms.

 The coordinates and properties of all lost particles are recorded, forming the basis for beam losses, lifetime, and collimation efficiency analyses.